 - Study our website.
 There is a lot of information here for you to digest.

 - Try your first show!
-Most people sell through the display very quickly.
+Most people sell our products very quickly.
 It is common for the next order to be significantly larger – with resulting savings to you.
 The bigger your order – the lower your costs!

 Farmer’s Markets, Craft Shows, Flea Markets, Holiday Shows, Local Co-ops and Natural Product Stores, Natural Gift Stores and Boutiques, Country Stores, Home Parties, Web Sites – to anyone, anywhere!